 What If You Don’t Qualify for Traditional, Medically Underwritten Life Insurance Coverage?

-If you are unable to qualify for a traditional, medically underwritten life insurance policy, there is still the possibility of obtaining life insurance coverage.
-This can be through either a no medical exam life insurance policy and / or via a guarantee issue plan.
+What if you’ve been declined?
+There is still the possibility of obtaining life insurance coverage.
+This can be through either a no exam policy and/or via a guaranteed issue plan.

-If a senior applies for a no medical exam life insurance policy, it means that a medical examination will not be necessary as a criterion for qualification.
-There may, however, still be medical or health related questions that are asked on the application for coverage.
+If a senior applies for a no exam policy, it means that a medical examination will not be necessary as a criterion for qualification.
+There may, however, still be medical or health-related questions that are asked on the application for coverage.

 Because there are not any medical exam results to review by the insurance company’s underwriters with a no medical exam or a guarantee issue policy, this type of coverage can often be approved and issued much more quickly than a medically underwritten plan – in fact, in some instances, these policies can be issued within just a few days, or even on the same day of application.

-Because those who apply for no medical exam and guarantee issue coverage are often riskier to the insurance carrier – due in large part to potential adverse health-related issues – the amount of the premium that is charged will usually be higher than that of a regular life insurance policy.
+Because those who apply for no medical exam and guarantee issue coverage are often riskier to the insurance carrier, they are going to cost much more.
 Also, the face amount of the coverage will often be low.

 Also, these types of policies may also stipulate that, if the insured dies within the first two years or so of owning the policy, only a certain percentage of the death benefit will be paid out.
 (This also helps the life insurance company to reduce the amount of risk it is taking on).
-With that in mind, it is important to have a good understanding of how the policy you are purchasing will pay out.
-And if you are interested in high risk life insurance carriers, we can go over those options with you.
+If you are interested in high-risk life insurance carriers, we can go over those options with you.